 Getting a sharp focus can be difficult when you’re working in the dark.
 If you don’t have enough ambient light, it’s hard to get a fix on your subject, even with a manual focus.

 The light source you use for light painting might not have much of an output.
-And you’re relying on a long exposure to get enough light for the final shot.
+And you’re relying on a long

 To help get the focus pre-shot, you can use a torch.
 Shine it on your subject while you make the adjustments on your camera.